-Name of the Meeting Trust Board of Directors Date of the Meeting Tuesday 2 August 2022 Director Lead , Contact Officer/Author Diane Hughes, Associate Directo Title of the Report Nursing, Midwifery & AHP Strategy Annual Report Purpose of the Report and Executive Summary (to include recommendations) This annual report showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing, Midwifery & AHP Strategy 2021- 2024.
-This has been even more of a success given the unprecedented press on our services and the continuation of the pandemic.
-This report showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing, Midwifery & AHP Strategy 2021- 2024.
-This has been even more of a success given the unprecedented press on our services and the continuation of the pandemic.
-This report showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing, Midwifery & AHP Strategy 2021- 2024.
-This has been even more of a success given the unprecedented press on our services and the continuation of the pandemic.
-This report showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing, Midwifery & AHP Strategy 2021- 2024.
-This has been even more of a success given the unprecedented press on our services and the continuation of the pandemic.
-This report showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing showcases some of the work that has take place over the last year by Nurses, Midwives and AHP to supple the Nursing showcases some of the Nursing showcases showcases are placed to the Nurses showcases some of the Nurses showcases showcas es, Midwives and AHP to support rategy 2021- 2024.
-This has wen the unprecedented pressure tion of the pandemic.
-This report atinues to go on across the see to grow and develop our Background Information and/or Supporting Document(s) (if applicable) The Nursing, Midwifery & AHP S 2021 trategy was launched in May Prior Approval Process ✓ TMB □ PRIMs ☐ Divisional SMT☐ Other: Click here to enter text.
-Which Trust Priority does this link to ✓ Our People ✓ Quality and Safety □ Restoring Services □ Reducing Health Inequalities ✓ Collaborative and System Working ✓ Strategic Service Development and Improvement □ Finance □ Capital Investment □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: √ 1 - 1.1 √ 1 - 1.2 √ 1 - 1.3 □ 1 - 1.4 □ 1 - 1.5 √ 1 - 1.6 To be a good employer: √ 2 To live within our means: □ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: □ 4 To provide good leadership: ✓ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required □ Approval✓ Discussion□ Assurance ☐ Information☐ Review☐ Other: Click here to enter text.
+Name of the Meeting Trust Board of Directors Date of the Meeting Tuesday 2 August 2022 Director Lead Ellie Monkhouse, Chief Nurse Contact Officer/Author Diane Hughes, Associate Director Special Projects Title of the Report Nursing, Midwifery & AHP Strategy Annual Report Purpose of the Report and Executive Summary (to include recommendations) This annual report showcases some of the work that has taken place over the last year by Nurses, Midwives and AHP to support the Nursing, Midwifery & AHP Strategy 2021- 2024.
+This has been even more of a success given the unprecedented pressure on our services and the continuation of the pandemic.
+This report highlights the great work that continues to go on across the organisation and how we continue to grow and develop our professional standards and practice.
+Background Information and/or Supporting Document(s) (if applicable) The Nursing, Midwifery & AHP Strategy was launched in May 2021 Prior Approval Process ✓ TMB □ PRIMs □ Divisional SMT□ Other: Click here to enter text.
+Which Trust Priority does this link to ✓ Our People ✓ Quality and Safety □ Restoring Services □ Reducing Health Inequalities ✓ Collaborative and System Working ✓ Strategic Service Development and Improvement □ Finance □ Capital Investment □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: √ 1 - 1.1 √ 1 - 1.2 √ 1 - 1.3 □ 1 - 1.4 □ 1 - 1.5 √ 1 - 1.6 To be a good employer: √ 2 To live within our means: □ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: □ 4 To provide good leadership: ✓ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required ☐ Approval✓ Discussion☐ Assurance ☐ Information☐ Review☐ Other: Click here to enter text.